Honky Tonk Freeway: Development

 Schlesinger called it "the most complicated project I've ever attempted" adding that the film was "a comedy about characters, so it needs extremely fine care and acting.
 This is what appealed to me, because I’m mainly intrigued with the people in my films rather than with the plot.
 This is a comedy about people living on the brink, and that’s the way most people actually live, I think.
 Many scenes often have something else happening in the same frame, so the timing becomes extremely important.
 If some incident is a bit off, the sequence just won’t work.
 You use less close-ups in a movie of this kind, so you need to stand back a little and see it all happening – how two people are relating to one another while some other action is going on.
 So often, with these things in consideration, more takes are required."

 Schlesinger later said when he came on board they did "four or five" extra drafts.
 "I changed a lot about the town and the thrust of the town: I also tried to give a film with this many characters as much development as I could.
 I think it is important to let a film live, so we are constantly changing the script."

+Filmink noted it was "a hugely expensive" film, with "no stars, and from a producer (Don Boyd) and director (John Schlesinger) with no track record" in comedy.

 Casting

-Shelley Duvall was originally announced for the film.
-The star part went to William Devane, who had been in Schlesinger's last two films.
-Other lead roles were played by Beverly D'Angelo, Beau Bridges and Teri Garr.
+Shelley Duvall was originally announced for the film to play Carmen Odessa Shelby but was replaced by Beverly D'Angelo.
+The lead role of Mayor Kirby T. Calo went to William Devane, who had been in Schlesinger's last two films Marathon Man and Yanks.
+Other lead roles were played by Beau Bridges and Teri Garr.

-Kay Medford was going to appear in the film but died of cancer before shooting began.
+Kay Medford was going to appear in the film as Sister Mary Clarise but died of cancer before shooting began.

 Jessica Tandy did not like the script but agreed to do it because she wanted to work with Schlesinger.